AngelosPapanikolaou/healthcareanalytics/README.md

 # healthcareanalytics
-Some SQL queries on a healtcare database
+Some SQL queries on a healthcare database.
+Will update for more--